UPDATE September 2020: The Bialetti Diva I Caffe d’Italia is no longer available for purchase.

-There are several single-serve pod style coffeemakers on the market: the ubiquitous Keurig that takes K-Cups, the Tassimo, and the Coffee Bean and Tea Leaf (CBTL) Kaldi, just to name a few.
+There are several single-serve pod-style coffeemakers on the market: the ubiquitous Keurig that takes K-Cups, the Tassimo, and the Coffee Bean and Tea Leaf (CBTL) Kaldi, just to name a few.
 The most common use for these is for brewed-style coffee, typically at 6-8 ounces of coffee per serving.
 But when it comes to the espresso pod machine market, there really has only been one name: Nespresso.
 Until now.

-Bialetti, known the world over for their iconic Stovetop Moka Pot, is looking to compete in the single-serve espresso machine market.
+Bialetti, known the world over for its iconic Stovetop Moka Pot, is looking to compete in the single-serve espresso machine market.
 The Bialetti I Caffe d’Italia Diva is a diminutive device that promises authentic tasting espresso, in a small attractive package that is also easy to use.

 So what makes the Bialetti special?
 How does it compare to the Nespresso and other espresso machines?
 How does the espresso taste?
 Read on to find out.

 Bialetti has a few claims as to what makes their I Caffe d’Italia system special:

 - A 20-Bar pump (290 psi), ensuring adequate pressure to produce proper flavor and crema

 - 5 different espresso blends, each made in Italy, each representing the different regions of Italy

 - Each espresso pod comes in a sealed aluminum container, promising 2 years of shelf life